 All parents with IV-D child support cases in the state are automatically notified of their right to request a review of their court order every three years (36 months) by METSS.
 The notification is sent to the parents at 36 month intervals after establishment of an order or the most recent review.
 Reviews shall be conducted on all active TANF cases every 36 months.
-Non-TANF reviews are conducted upon written request only, except in agency initiated reviews of cases in which the noncustodial parent is incarcerated or institutionalized for a period exceeding 180 days.\(See Expedited Review Process and Notification Requirements below for further guidance).
+Non-TANF reviews are conducted upon written request only, except in agency initiated reviews of cases in which the noncustodial parent is incarcerated or institutionalized for a period exceeding 180 days.(See Expedited Review Process and Notification Requirements below for further guidance).
 Three (3) year reviews require no proof of a substantial change of circumstances.
 Parents (TANF and Non-TANF) or other IV-D agencies may request a review more often than every three years, if a substantial change in circumstances exists.
-The burden of proving that substantial changes in circumstances).
+The burden of proving that substantial changes in circumstances exist rests with the requesting party.
+(See definition of Substantial Change in Circumstances).
 A written request includes requests submitted electronically.